- Petras Auštrevičius - MEP (Renew Europe, LT)

 The adoption of the INI Report on Minimum Standards for the Protection of Farm Rabbits (2016/2077/(INI)) is the latest political success in a series of recent developments.
 It highlights the growing citizens’ concerns and the political will to address the situation.

-The Working Group has the following missions:
+The Working Group has the following goals:

 - Raise awareness in the European Parliament about the serious welfare issues surrounding the use of cages in animal farming;